 As for the auto finance industry, automotive finance companies, as licensed institutions, are subject to the strict regulation of the CBIRC.
-By the end of 2019, there are 25 (2018: 25) licensed automotive finance companies in China, all of which are in competition with commercial banks, financial leasing companies and internet finance companies.
-Automotive finance companies demonstrate their significant advantages of being in close relationship with automobile manufacturers and dealers, as well as enhanced product offerings and service quality.
+As at 31 December 2021, there are 25 (31 December 2020: 25) licensed automotive finance companies in China, all of which are in competition with commercial banks, financial leasing companies and internet finance companies.
+Automotive finance companies, being in close relationship with automobile manufacturers and dealers, deliver enhanced product offerings and better services to customers.
+The Company also leveraged on its advantages as a licensed institution through multiple channels such as internal financial resources, inter-bank lending, banking facilities as well as active cooperation with major banks to launch joint loan products, so as to allocate asset based on market conditions and risk assessment.